oceanseth/VCMail/docs/MULTI_DOMAIN_TROUBLESHOOTING.md

 ### Scenario 2: SES Receipt Rule Missing for One Domain

 **Symptoms:**
-- `npx vcmail check-domains` shows one domain has a rule, the other doesn't
+- `npx vcmail diagnose` shows one domain has a rule, the other doesn't
 - Emails to the domain without a rule bounce or aren't received
+- Diagnostic shows "No active rule set found"

 **Solution:**
 Run `npx vcmail` in the project directory for the domain that's missing the rule.

+**If No Active Rule Set Exists:**
+This is a critical issue - SES cannot process emails without an active rule set.
+To fix:
+1. Run `npx vcmail` in the project directory for the domain
+2. This will create and activate a rule set
+3. If multiple domains share the same AWS account, the first domain creates the rule set, and subsequent domains add their rules to it

 ### Scenario 3: Both Domains Share Same Lambda, But Lambda Only Processes One